VBuskin/Stats_with_R/README.md

 This collection of handouts provides a hands-on introduction to data analysis and statistical methods in quantitative corpus linguistics with R. To be able to reproduce the examples, a working installation of both R and RStudio is required.
-The contents are geared towards in English Linguistics at the Catholic University of Eichstätt-Ingolstadt (Germany).
+The contents are geared towards students in English Linguistics at the Catholic University of Eichstätt-Ingolstadt (Germany).

 ## Information for students in "Empirical Approaches to Language Variation (BA)":